-Please note that upon the awarding of a professional certificate, the University of Iowa does not mail the printed certificate award to students.
-To order and purchase a paper or digital copy of a certificate award, refer to the Digital Diplomas and Certificates webpage provided by the Office of the Registrar.
-Students should wait to order a certificate(s) until after degrees have been conferred and a conferral email is received from Graduation Services.
+Regarding awarded professional certificates, a complimentary printed certificate award is not provided.
+To order and purchase a paper or digital copy, refer to the Office of the Registrar's Diplomas webpage.
+Students should wait to order a certificate(s) until after degrees are conferred and a conferral email is received from Degree Services.

-B. Resident Classification for Tuition and Program Fee Purposes lowa MBA and Professional Certificates. lowa resident and nonresident students are assessed the same tuition rate for courses that appear in the lowa MBA Course Schedule.
+B. Resident Classification for Tuition and Program Fee Purposes lowa MBA and Professional Certificates.
+Iowa resident and nonresident students are assessed the same tuition rate for courses that appear in the lowa MBA Course Schedule.